-- Is the online program designed for students to work at their own pace?
+- Is the Online CS Master's program designed for students to work at their own pace?

 Yes, but with some structure.
 Course lecture material and content, assignments, and other types of assessments are available for students to work through on their own schedules.
 But there are due dates for all graded work.
 There is also a content release schedule for each course so that all students move through the course experience together.

 We consider the interaction between faculty and students and interactions among students to be crucial components to learning, and to student success.
 There will be many opportunities for students to engage with faculty and with each other throughout the course.

 - Is Rice University's Online Master of Computer Science an accredited program?